 CAVE 7 AND 8 – chill with the snake king

-Cave 7 is one of the most note-worthy caves of Ajanta.
+7 cave number is one of the most note-worthy caves of Ajanta.
 Why do you ask?
 Well, that’s because it showcases Buddha sheltered by Naga Muchalinda (the many-headed snake king).
 If this isn’t a sight to behold, we rest our case.

-Cave 8 is the earliest of the early caves in Ajanta.
+8 number cave is the earliest of the early caves in Ajanta.
 Now ruined by landslides, it seems incomplete to visitors visiting it for the first time.